On The Fragility of Benchmark Contamination Detection in Reasoning Models: RL Conceals Contamination (Stage I: pre-LRM)

 \subsubsection{Empirical Support}

 To confirm empirically the prediction of our theoretical results, we evaluate the Loss detector~\citep{carlini2021extracting} after training with RAFT~\citep{dong2023raft}/RAFT++~\citep{xiong2025minimalist}/GRPO.
-The overall results can be found in table~\ref{tab:theory_empirical_evidence}.
-From the results, there are several observations.
+The overall results can be found in table~\ref{tab:theory_empirical_evidence}. \rebuttal{We conduct the ablation study using Qwen2.5-7B-Instruct as the base model.} From the results, there are several observations.

 \textbf{Effect on detectability.} Under RAFT, the Loss detector~\citep{carlini2021extracting} performance remains essentially unchanged relative to the SFT contaminated baseline w/o further RL.
 In contrast, RAFT++ and GRPO (with clipping enabled) produce a sharp drop in detector performance.